wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-24.x Release Notes

 * **PromQL Improvement**: Using global filters (key-value pairs for filtering results) is now supported for charts created with PromQL queries.
+* **Accessibility Improvements**: We have made a number of keyboard navigation and focus indicator fixes.
 * **Documentation Improvements**: Reorganized the information about [alerts](alerts.html).